 Bluetongue virus

-Bluetongue disease is a viral disease caused by bluetongue virus (BTV) and is spread by biting insects Culicoides midges.
-Of the 26 strains BTV globally, 13 have been detected in Australia.
-Fortunately, the strains of BTV that can cause severe clinical disease in livestock are exotic (not present) in Australia.
+Bluetongue disease is an insect-borne viral disease of ruminant animals caused by bluetongue virus (BTV).
+The disease is spread by some biting midges of the genus Culicoides.
+Of the 27 BTV serotypes globally, 13 have been detected in Australia.
+Fortunately, the strains of BTV that can cause severe disease in livestock are exotic (not present) in Australia.

 Bluetongue disease